EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 # MoMofy
-Mobilome Module for MGnify
+Module for integrative Mobilome prediction

 Introductory sentence...

-MoMofy is a wraper that integrates the ouptput of differeten tools designed for the prediction of integrative mobile genetic elements in prokaryotic genomes and metagenomes.
+MoMofy is a wraper that integrates the ouptput of differeten tools designed for the prediction of autonomous integrative mobile genetic elements in prokaryotic genomes and metagenomes.

 ## Contents
 - [ Workflow ](#wf)